 HAVE A WEATHER STORY OR QUESTION?

-A crowd of sun-lovers packed Willows Beach in Oak Bay with temperatures set to soar even higher over the weekend.
+A crowd of sun-lovers packed Willows Beach in Oak Bay.
 Friday, June 23, 2017.
 (CTV Vancouver Island)

 Could the timing be any better?
 As soon as the summer solstice arrived so did an improvement in our weather.
 And this weekend, the first weekend of summer, is going to see temperatures soar on Vancouver Island.